Shao0913/CPDP-Chatroom-fileshare/readme.md

 2. There is instability for inviate friend.
 The specific case is when the first user is new register and send inviation to default user1.
 After user1 accept the inviation, the user1 will be able to send msg to new register, but it not always work when the new register send msg to user1, unless new register re-log.
 Example demo steps: register new client1, login client1 and user1, send inviation from client1 to user1, user1 accept and send inviation back to client1, then logout client1 and re-login client1, then client1 can send msg to new friend user1.
 3. (This bug fixed in second submission, please use second submission.)
 During the debug, the client that use the same machine that connect to server will fail to connect keep on login_loop by show "Line:  944.
 Bind socket failed." by using address "0.0.0.0".
+4. The online edit is not real-time online edit, it's using system call "vim".

 Key requriment:
 1. POSIX threads -- at the server